 Emotion and storytelling are inextricably intertwined.
 To reach consumers with emotion, there must be a compelling story.

 Storytelling involves a narrative that relates to your brand.
-So, instead of enumerating the benefits of your community, craft a story using real people to explain how their lives have changed because of your community.
+So, instead of enumerating the benefits of your community, use your senior living marketing to craft a story using real people to explain how their lives have changed because of your community.

 Storytelling can be particularly compelling for senior living communities because the target audience may need some help accepting the concept of a retirement community.
 It’s one of the biggest decisions they will make, and there are some concerns that may hold them back, including: